 8. Mid Facelift

 A mid-facelift focuses on correcting sagging in the middle region of the face, including the cheeks and around the mouth.
+This procedure is effective in reducing the appearance of nasolabial folds and can help reduce wrinkles in the midface region.
 The surgeon makes the incisions for this procedure along the hairline and in the creases of the ear.
 The skin is lifted and the surgeon removes excess tissue.
 The remaining skin is then re-draped and held in place with sutures.
 Your Kensington Medical-surgical team may recommend combining a mid-facelift with an eyelid lift or a brow lift.

 9. Deep Plane Facelift or Stem cell facelift with fat transfer

 A deep plane facelift is a surgical procedure that targets the deep structures beneath the skin called the deeper facial musculature.
 The surgical procedure involves repositioning and lifting the deeper tissues.
 It results in a comprehensive and natural facelift.
-Thsi facelift has seen increasing popularity over the past 5 years.
+Fat transfer is often combined with this technique, and it can stimulate collagen production, which helps improve skin elasticity and contributes to overall facial rejuvenation.
+The deep plane facelift has seen increasing popularity over the past 5 years.

 A stem cell facelift is a less invasive alternative to a traditional facelift.
 The procedure involves injecting stem cells into the skin to help repair and regenerate tissue.
 This can help improve the appearance of the skin and reduce the signs of ageing.
-Many people combine a stem cell facelift with fat transfer or fat grafting to the face along with an upper or lower eyelid surgery.
+Many people combine a stem cell facelift with an actual facelift to give them more volume in the face.
+Laser skin resurfacing is often combined with stem cell or other non surgical treatments to further improve skin quality and texture.
+Ask about this combination which is proving to be popular.